Get the ArenaCoach Desktop App

 What is the best Fire Mage composition in 3v3?

-The highest win rate 3v3 composition for Fire Mage is with Holy Priest and Windwalker Monk, running a 64.3% win rate across 14 matches among high-rated players.
+The highest win rate 3v3 composition for Fire Mage this season is with Destruction Warlock and Mistweaver Monk, running a 82.3% win rate across 17 matches.

 What are the hardest matchups for Fire Mage?

-Windwalker Monk is currently the most difficult matchup for Fire Mage in Solo Shuffle based on win rate data from high-rated play.
-On the other hand, Elemental Shaman is one of the most favorable matchups.
+Enhancement Shaman is currently the most difficult matchup for Fire Mage in Solo Shuffle based on this season's win rate data.
+On the other hand, Windwalker Monk is one of the most favorable matchups.

 What are Fire Mage's strengths and weaknesses in arena?

-Fire Mage performs best against ranged (51.9% win rate) and is weakest against melee (45.6%).
-The matchup spread is moderate.
+Fire Mage performs best against melee (52.3% win rate) and is weakest against ranged (50.1%).
+The matchup spread is tight, with little gap between best and worst.

 How many viable compositions does Fire Mage have?

-Fire Mage has 4 different 3v3 compositions above 50% win rate, ranking 21 of 30 specs with winning comps.
+Fire Mage has 36 different 3v3 compositions above 50% win rate, ranking 30 of 34 specs with winning comps.
+Limited 3v3 comp variety.

 What is the typical rating for Fire Mage players?